 “full, clear, concise, and exact terms as to enable any person skilled in the art to… make and use the same”35 USC 112(a)

 Reasonable people can differ as to what is “enabling.”
 There have been many disagreements and court fights, and the law in this area has slowly developed over many different court decisions.
 In Biotech and AI, it is still evolving.
 MPEP 2164 valiantly attempts to summarize some of these many decisions.
-It is not an easy read.
 Here are a few high points.

-- In Minerals Separation v Hyde, in 1916, SCOTUS determined a disclosure is enabling even if some experimentation is still required, so long as this is “reasonable.”
-(This early case is a quick read and certainly improved my understanding of refining ore!)
+- In the 1916 Minerals Separation v Hyde case, SCOTUS determined a disclosure can be enabling even if it requires some experimentation.
+However, this must be “reasonable experimentation.”
+(I found this case to be easy to read, and it certainly improved my understanding of refining ore!)

 But what is “unreasonable” experimentation?